PurveshShinde/Sales-Forecasting-System/README.md

-Here is the updated README file for the Amazon Big Mart Sales Prediction project, with the license section removed as requested.

 Amazon Big Mart Sales Prediction
 Welcome to the Amazon-Big-Mart-Sales-Prediction repository!
 This project focuses on predicting sales for Big Mart stores using machine learning techniques.
 The application employs a machine learning model to forecast sales based on various features, providing valuable insights into retail performance.